y2131/Machine-Learning-Project-on-Credit-Card-Applications/README.md

 # Machine-Learning-Project-on-Credit-Card-Applications

+Credit Card Application Prediction dataset was downloaded from Kaggle

 ## Problem Statement

 How can we use the machine learning model to automate the credit card application rather than manual doing?